Sophronos787/CS-460-Final-Project/README.md

 the Conclave mission for Control Module and Neural Sensors, which have no faster source in this dataset.
 Try `python main.py --items-file needed_items.txt` vs. `--no-weights` to see the difference.
-The algorithm itself is still fully data-agnostic — swapping in a larger dataset requires no code changes, only a bigger JSON file.
+The algorithm itself is still fully data-agnostic, swapping in a larger dataset requires no code changes, only a bigger JSON file.

 ## Algorithm summary